 Cerrie has truly excelled with this atmospheric, wintery read.
 An extremely accomplished writer, her plots and inclusive characters are original, exciting and intriguing and are brought to life through her seemingly effortless, lyrical writing style.
 The Ice Bear Miracle is storytelling at its best: mystery and adventure laced with mystical local legend and a sprinkle of wonder.
 I loved the character interaction, the link to winter sports, the camaraderie of close-knit communities, and the beautiful bond between Tuesday and her ice-skating polar bear companion, Promise.
 With an evocative ending and a stunning cover by Sandra Dieckmann (my photo really doesn’t do it justice), the book has the timeless feel of a classic.
 I found it the perfect one-sitting read.

 Both of Cerrie’s middle grade books (age 8/9+) are slightly shorter than the norm, which I think is a good thing as some children, regardless of whether they enjoy reading or not, can be daunted by books of 300+ pages.
 In addition, her books also have decorated pages and illustrations between chapters, which provide readers with a continuation of the visual stimulation they have enjoyed with picture books, early chapter books and junior fiction.
-In the past, there seems to have been a view that children don’t need illustrations once they progress to middle grade.
-However, I’m a firm believer that they provide interest and enjoyment to readers regardless of age, and thus I’m pleased to see a growing number of illustrated middle grade books making it to publication.
+I’m a firm believer that illustrations provide interest and enjoyment to readers regardless of age, and thus I’m pleased to see a growing number of illustrated middle grade books making it to publication.
 Long may it continue…

 Finally, if you haven’t yet read The Girl With The Shark’s Teeth, check out our review: http://www.merrybookworm.co.uk/fiction/the-girl-with-the-sharks-teeth-by-cerrie-burnell/